aditcrey/Machine-Learning-Projects/TruthOrBluff/readme.md

 # Truth Or Bluff
-## A polynomial regression model to predict the salary of a new employee of a company
+## A decision regression model to predict the salary of a new employee of a company

 **Outputs:**